Kansas Live in Branson Mo

 Ronnie Platt: Ronnie Platt plays the keyboard and sings some of the vocals in the band.

 David Manion: David Manion plays the keyboard and handles some of the vocals for Kansas.

-With decades of fantastic rock music under their belt, Kansas is celebrating their 40the anniversary with a tour that is in Branson for a limited time.
-Don't miss your chance to sing and dance along with some of the greatest rock songs of all time.
-Longtime fans and new listeners will enjoy this performance by the iconic group.
+After decades of making fantastic rock music history, Kansas celebrated their 40th anniversary with a limited time engagement in Branson.
+Don't miss their return performance and your opportunity to sing and dance to some of the greatest rock songs of all time.